emg110/socialytics/README.md

 2- Run _npm install -g pm2_

+3- Config your session_id & csrf_token from your browser on Instagram website (these are Instagram website cookies).

-3- In CMD go to project root folder
+4- In CMD go to project root folder

-4- Run: _pm2 start backend_ , then run _pm2 start frontend_
+5- Run: _pm2 start backend_ , then run _pm2 start frontend_

-5- Go to localhost:8080 and start surfing Instagram!
+6- Go to localhost:8080 and start surfing Instagram!

 **`Developers:`**